Track gauge in the United States: Effects of the Southern gauge change

-Using historical freight traffic records, recent research has shown that the conversion to standard gauge instigated a large shift of North–South freight traffic away from coastal steamships to all-rail carriage.
+Using historical freight traffic records, research from the 2019 showed that the conversion to standard gauge instigated a large shift of North–South freight traffic away from coastal steamships to all-rail carriage.
 These effects were especially strong on short routes, where breaks in gauge were more expensive relative to the total cost and duration of carriage.
-However, the data indicate that the gauge change had no effect on total shipments, likely as a result of anticompetitive conduct by Southern freight carriers which prevented the railroads' cost-savings from being passed through to their prices.
+However, the data indicate that the gauge change had no effect on total shipments, likely as a result of anti-competitive conduct by Southern freight carriers that prevented the railroads' cost-savings from being passed through to their prices.
 This research suggests that had Southern carriers not been colluding, the gauge change would have generated a sharp reduction in freight rates and immediate growth in trade between the North and South.